vdavid/rusty-commander/docs/workflows/documenting-key-tech-decisions.md

 Accepted | Proposed | Deprecated | Superseded by ADR-XXX

+## Summary

+A short summary of the context, problem, solution, and consequences.
+In clear language, 3–4 sentences.

+## Context, problem, solution

-## Context
+### Context

+Give all information that helps understand the background and reasoning behind the decision, everything that leads up to the problem statement, but not the problem itself.

+### Problem

 What is the issue we're facing?
 What constraints exist?

-## Decision

-What are we doing about it?
+How big is the impact?
+What are the non-goals?

+### Possible solutions considered

+What approaches have been considered to solve the problem, but not chosen?
+What were their tradeoffs?

+### Solution

+What did we decide to do?
+Why did we pick this?
+Elaborate on what we'll do.

 ## Consequences

 ### Positive

-- What becomes easier/better
+What becomes easier/better

 ### Negative

-- What becomes harder/worse
+What becomes harder/worse

 ### Notes (optional)

-- Additional context, links, future considerations
+Additional context, links, future considerations
 ```

-3. Link from `AGENTS.md` (or code comments if relevant)
+3. Link in `AGENTS.md` (or in code comments if relevant)
-4. Do not commit unless asked to

 ## Examples of decisions worth documenting

-- Choosing between competing libraries/frameworks
-- Changing build/test processes
+- Technological choices: languages, libraries,frameworks, build/test processes, tooling
-- Disabling/enabling linter rules project-wide
+- Architectural decisions
-- Adopting new conventions that differ from defaults
+- Adopting conventions that differ from defaults